January heatwave,

 To be alive is to live

-each breath you buy comes
+knowing each breath

-but the demolition crew has yet
+the demolition crew

 for another world.

 Oh, green capital!
-Oh, colonial kings!

 Make us into history.

-Dull the colors of spring
+Kill the colors of spring

-and then autumn,
+and of autumn,

 so we may make angels